UNIVERSITY OF NEW SOUTH WALES (2014-2019)

 ASSOCIATE FELLOW OF THE HIGHER EDUCATION ACADEMY, UK (2021)

-Dr (Elizabeth) Emma Palmer is a Clinical Geneticist at Sydney Children’s Hospitals Network (SCHN) and university lecturer at the University of New South Wales, in Sydney Australia.
+Dr (Elizabeth) Emma Palmer is a Clinical Geneticist at Sydney Children’s Hospitals Network (SCHN) and senior clinical lecturer at the University of New South Wales, in Sydney Australia.
 She is passionate about improving the patient journey for all with rare genetic conditions and their families.
 Her work aims to improve the recognition of the possibility of genetic conditions by improving clinician education about rare diseases, maximising the diagnostic yield of genetic tests and optimising patient care by linking families to best practice guidelines, treatments and supports.
-She has over 50 peer reviewed journal articles, including those describing 9 new genetic conditions.
+She has over 60 peer reviewed journal articles, including those describing 9 new genetic conditions.

 She leads the following collaborative research programs: